bucket-0224/bucket-0224/README.md

 </a>

 - 😄 I'm Full Stack Developer.
-- 💬 And I'm now working on Corp.
-Univa.
+- 💬 And I'm studying in Gachon Univ. ( Computer Engineering )
 - 🖥️ I'm interesting on Clean-Architecture, Dependency Injection.

 &nbsp;